syntaxSizer/Q-blog/Google-maps.md

 apply this CSS to google-map class

 map responsiveness code

 ```
 .google-map {
-            position: relative;  /* not the position of the warpper must be relative
+            position: relative;  /* note the position of the warpper must be relative
             padding-bottom: 75%; /* This is the aspect ratio*/
             height: 0;
             overflow: hidden;